-M. Resubmission Process for Non-Select Projects
+P. Round 2 Resubmission Process for Non-Select Projects

-In a current allocation year, if a project fails to receive 9% HTCs in Round 1, it may be considered for a reservation of HTCs in Round 2 by following these guidelines.
+In a current allocation year, if a project fails to receive 9 percent HTCs in Round 1, it may be considered for a reservation of HTCs in Round 2 by following these guidelines.
 Resubmittal must occur by Minnesota Housing's HTC application deadline.
 Minnesota Housing will not consider applications resubmitted after the deadline.
 A resubmitted application must include the following:

 - 1. Cover letter requesting resubmission with a copy of Minnesota Housing's non-selection letter attached - 2.
 Re-signed and re-dated Multifamily Workbook (all changes from the initial application must be clearly identified) - 3.
 Any new or revised documentation obtained since the previous application - 4.
-An updated and revised Self-Scoring Worksheet-Competitive-including all documentation that clearly supports the points claimed - 5.
-Any documentation Minnesota Housing deems necessary (upon request only) - 6.
+An updated and revised Self-Scoring Worksheet, including all documentation that clearly supports the points claimed - 5.
+Any documentation Minnesota Housing deems necessary - 6.
 The Supplemental Application Fee

 Minnesota Housing reserves the right to require a full, new application for any project.
-This right will be exercised if staff feels the proposed project differs substantially from the initial application.

-N. Qualified Census Tracts, Difficult Development Areas and State Designated Basis Boosts
+Q. Qualified Census Tracts, Difficult Development Areas and State Designated Basis Boosts